rust-lang/rust/src/doc/book/unsized-types.md

 ```

 This `?Sized`, read as “T may or may not be `Sized`”, which allows us to match
-both constant size and unsized types.
+both sized and unsized types.
 All generic type parameters implicitly
-have the `Sized` bound, so `?Sized` can be used to opt-out of the implicit
+have the `Sized` bound, so the `?Sized` can be used to opt-out of the implicit
 bound.